How to Bet on Basketball: 8 Profitable NBA Tips for 2022 Season

 7. Line Shopping

 This is important for any sport.
-Always have access to multiple sportsbooks to shop for the best line.
+Always have access to multiple sportsbooks to shop for the best line to make the most strategic NBA picks.
 If BetMGM has the Milwaukee Bucks listed at -3.5 for a games and Caesars has them at -3, Caesars is where you should be betting.
 As I noted earlier, a half point of can drastically change your win rate.

 The same is true for the vig.
 Some books have a spread or total at -120 while others have it at -110.
 To break even on -110 bets, you need to win 52.38% of your wagers.
 To break even at -120, you need to win 54.5% of the time.
 That’s almost a 2.12% edge.